tuzz/arduino-mk/README.md

 ## arduino-mk

-Compile and upload arduino sketches with Ruby.
+Compile and upload Arduino sketches with Ruby.

 ## Usage